 Some examples can be found in the AWS Marketplace, offering solutions for companies to quickly deploy what’s needed to get a team up and running remotely in a matter of hours.
 If you need to spin up a new VPN, it can be done in a matter of hours as opposed to weeks.
 Or Microsoft O365 and GSuite offering email and productivity tools from anywhere (no more infrastructure, no more software, no more licenses).

-Although the cloud is powerful, in the WFH era, enterprise cloud security practices have changed for most companies.
+Although the cloud is powerful, in the WFH era, enterprise practices have changed for most companies.
 Remote employees were often only a small group or working remotely for specific purposes.
 Now everyone is “outside of the fence,” so to speak.
 Many organizations have their security configured where the network is the boundary and this is no longer the case.
 In the cloud, identities are the new perimeter.
 As such, getting to and maintaining least privilege is critical, thus changing the organization’s security model.

 The model has changed pretty much overnight because of a surge of urgency and the immediate need for remote access.
 This will ultimately lead to risks and mistakes.

 Mistakes are made even in the most settled times; it is just part of managing a technology environment.
 These mistakes are often detected and managed quickly within a clear process.
-However, during a significant shift such as this WFH mandate, IT and Cloud teams are probably very overworked as a result and they may miss mistakes or not even know that they exist.
+However, during a significant shift such as this work-from-home mandate, IT and Cloud teams are probably very overworked as a result and they may miss mistakes or not even know that they exist.
 If they find a mistake, they may not be able to assess the mistake; let alone have the time to fix them.

 “Some teams may not know mistakes are made given the new work environment with everyone outside that boundary and the speed in which implementations needed to happen” says Kedrosky.